Large deviations for a class of tempered subordinators and their inverse processes: Large deviations for inverse processes

-(the first equality holds by Remark \ref{rem:lambda-scale-parameter-for-delta=0}; the second equality holds by a well-known result in the literature for $\lambda=1$ (see e.g. eq.
-(24) in \cite{MainardiMuraPagnini}; however this result with $y\leq 0$ can be found in eq.
-(16) in \cite{Bingham}) combined with Remark \ref{rem:lambda-scale-parameter-for-delta=0}).
+by Remark \ref{rem:lambda-scale-parameter-for-delta=0} and by a well-known result in the literature for $\lambda=1$ (see e.g. eq.
+(24) in \cite{MainardiMuraPagnini}, or eq.
+(16) in \cite{Bingham} for the case $y\leq 0$).
 Then, by taking into account the asymptotic behavior of the Mittag-Leffler function as its argument tends to infinity (see e.g. eq.
 (1.8.27) in \cite{KilbasSrivastavaTrujillo}), we have